 In other words, in the 1600-1700's, Christmas was not an American tradition.
 It was rarely celebrated, and frequently only by well-to-do Anglican Virginians who owned lots of land and slaves as a kind of 'Old World English custom.'
 It is therefore not all that radical that George Washington crossed the Delaware to attack the Brit's Hessian mercenaries on Christmas day.
 Christmas wasn't much of a holy or secular day.

-Nevertheless the attack on Christmas morning changed the fate of The Colonies.
-Many consider it one of the most important battles of the Revolutionary War, the one that changed the tides and led to American victory.
-By 1783 then that war is over, our country is a youngster, and Christmas really ain't a part of its blood yet.
+Returning to Washington's attack on Christmas morning -- this changed the fate of The Colonies.
+Many consider it one of the most important battles of the War of Independence, the one that changed the tides and led to American victory.
+By 1783 that war is over, our country is a youngster, and Christmas really ain't a part of its blood yet.

 America Increases in 'Christmas Spirit' 1800's-1860's